 Relevant links to support implementation are included throughout this resource.

-Health systems, supported by their NHS RightCare Delivery Partner, can use this resource as a framework for their local improvement discussions.
+Health systems can use this resource as a framework for their local improvement discussions.